How to Prevent Domain Hijacking and Cyber Attacks

 You should enable two-factor authentication for all your account online accounts.
 This second layer of authentication will protect you from losing control of your domain name if somebody tries to gain access to your username and password.

 - Enabling WHOIS Protection

 Generally, when people are interested in acquiring a domain or want to find out if it’s already registered, they can refer to a WHOIS database, making it easier to contact the domain name holder or clarify ownership.
-At the same time, it’s important to have your WHOIS protection enabled to restrict the amount of personal data exposed to the Internet such as your home address, country of residence, contact number, or email.
-This is especially helpful to prevent social engineering attacks.
+At the same time, it’s important to have your WHOIS protection enabled to restrict the amount of personal data exposed to the Internet, such as your home address, country of residence, contact number, or email.
+This is especially helpful in preventing social engineering attacks.

 - Enabling Domain Locking

 Offered by all domain registrars, domain locking is a security enhancement feature that permits you to prevent unauthorized domain name transfers to another registrar.

 4. Keep your eye out for phishing or scam emails

 Phishing and scam emails are usually sent by forging a trusted sender’s email address or domain name.
 For example, to make it appear that the email is coming from ICANN, attackers can use emails like email@example.com.

 If you find incoming emails that request your username or password or want to direct you to another page by asking you to click on a link, treat it as a red flag.
 In such cases, contact your domain registrar from the official web page or get in touch with technical support to help determine whether or not it’s a phishing attack.